It wasn’t always like this

-These examples are somewhat jaded, but I don’t want to lose the critical point: Giving people Choice and Control drives transactions and makes people want to establish a long-term relationship with the vendor which increases lifetime customer value.
+I don’t want to lose the critical point here; giving people Choice and Control drives transactions and helps establish a long-term relationship with the vendor, increasing lifetime customer value.

-My first real insurance or benefit shopping experience involved me driving across town to meet an agent, the one recommended by my father, on a Friday afternoon.
+My first real insurance or benefit shopping experience involved me driving across town to meet an agent, the one recommended by my father.
 We sat in his modestly appointed office, in a typical block of business suites and discussed home, life, and auto coverage.
 The meeting took about two hours and I left with the various policies after giving him a voided check to arrange automatic withdrawals.

 There was no comparison of rates or payment options, because they were dictated by my age and coverage levels.
-There was no discussion about quality of coverage, that was assumed because of the company he worked for.
-It just was a necessary purchase that I made as conveniently as possible.
+There was no discussion about quality of coverage, that was assumed based on the name of the company he worked for.
+It was just a necessary purchase that I made as conveniently as possible.